-There are a lot of things to consider when it comes to preparing for this busy time of year, including how to approach them as stress-free as possible.
+There are a lot of things to consider when it comes to preparing for this busy time of year.
 Aiming to have a smooth, successful holiday season begins with factoring in what can help accomplish this.
 From wanting to keep customers top of mind to delivering stellar results on store operations and aiming to make this your most profitable season yet, there is a lot to keep track of.
 To help, consider the below tips.

 Tip #1: Determine and Promote Your Holiday Hours